alexandrucaraus/android-sample-arch/README.md

    Needs git lfs for initial setup of the repo.

 ### Todos:
+1. Pass network configuration from the main app as di.
-1. Custom material theme object, sizes object, font styles object.
+2. Custom material theme object, sizes object, font styles object.
-2. Translations (localisations).
+3. Translations (localisations).
-3. Compose 1.7.
+4. Compose 1.7.
-4. Multiple news sources filter selection.
+5. Multiple news sources filter selection.
-5. Multiple languages in filter selection.
+6. Multiple languages in filter selection.
-6. Hide the API key in the Pipeline settings, so far I need to create two because it has a limit of request per day :).
+7. Hide the API key in the Pipeline settings, so far I need to create two because it has a limit of request per day :).
-7. Pipelines should generate debug and release version should pass R8 and upload to the store.
+8. Pipelines should generate debug and release version should pass R8 and upload to the store.